DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-06-managing-and-communicating-rollover-in-2021.md

 "
 }) }}

-At three weeks before Find opened (5 October), we emailed users again to remind them to make sure their courses were ready.
+Three weeks before Find opened (5 October), we emailed users again to remind them to make sure their courses were ready.

 We sent another reminder one week before Find opened.